 Bedbug callouts spike nearly 200% but is it all in our minds?

+Bedbug callouts spike nearly 200 per cent but is it all in our minds?

 Rentokil saw a 196 per cent increase in callouts last month – but only a 65 per cent increase in confirmed bedbug activity